Panoply Data Viewer

 UO.
 Color tables whose names begin with "UO" are based on color schemes described by Light & Bartlein of the Dept. of Geography at the University of Oregon.

-Most coastline and border outline map overlays included in Panoply are based on the Micro World Data Bank II (MWDB II) dataset, originally created by Fred Pospeschil and Antonio Rivera.
-We use the version dated 2011 available for download from Pospeschil's website, microworld-db-2.sourceforge.net.
+Most coastline and border outline map overlays included in the Panoply application are based on the Micro World Data Bank II (MWDB II) dataset, originally created by Fred Pospeschil and Antonio Rivera.
+Panoply uses outline data dated 2011 as available for download from Pospeschil's website with minor modifications.
+Although some national borders have since changed, border outlines included in Panoply may not reflect all such changes.